Rushikesh696/king-usa-city-house-price-prediction/README.md

 # King City, USA - House Price Prediction
+## Problem Statement
+Accurately predicting house prices is critical for buyers, sellers, real estate agents, and financial institutions.
+In King City, USA, diverse property attributes and market variability present a complex challenge for valuation.
+Traditional pricing methods often fail to account for non-linear relationships and hidden patterns in housing data.

+This project aims to build a machine learning model capable of predicting house prices based on historical sales data and property features.
+The goal is to evaluate multiple regression algorithms to identify the most accurate and generalizable model, ultimately supporting informed real estate decisions and enabling scalable, data-driven pricing solutions.

 This project focuses on predicting house prices in **King City, USA** using various regression algorithms.
 The goal is to develop a robust, generalizable model suitable for real-world deployment.